-Agency Participation Were any outside agencies invited to attend the IEP Team meeting?
-Yes, with documentation of written consent dated prior to agency invitation Date of written/verbal consent 11/12/2012 Date of outside agency invitation 11/13/2012 (Prior to Invitation) - (Following consent) □No If "No" specify reason: (If verbal consent is given by/on the date of the IEP arent Contact Log, IEP Team must ob btain written consent
+Agency Participation

+Were any outside agencies invited to attend the IEP Team meeting?

+Yes, with documentation of written consent dated prior to agency invitation

+Date of written/verbal consent 11/12/2012 Date of outside agency invitation 11/13/2012

+(Prior to Invitation) (Following consent)

+□No

+If "No" specify reason:

+(If verbal consent is given and documented in Parent Contact Log, IEP Team must obtain written consent

+by/on the date of the IEP Team Meeting.)